In stories as in real life girls and boys are held to different standards. How does this play out in children’s

-At first glance this poem seems to have been written in a way that favors girls and makes girls’ lives easier.
+At first glance this poem seems to have been written in a way that favours girls and makes girls’ lives easier.
 Instead, this poem is terrible for girls (as well as for non-‘boyish’ boys), because as Daniel describes:

 There is a sociocultural leniency toward the bad behavior of boys.
 Boys are, after all, made of slugs and snails and puppy-dogs’ tails, and they are culturally expected to be naughty, to get dirty, to wriggle and not be able to sit still, to not make rude noises, to fight and swear.
 And for this they are judged to be “just being a boy” or “a real boy”, one who will grow into a real man.
 Concomitantly girls must be good.
 And, in order to become good girls they must be carefully controlled and constantly monitored.

 - What if Peta Rabbit were a girl and her brothers Flopsy, Mopsy and Cottontail were the good little bunnies who stayed at home?

 - Is there a female version of Winnie-the-pooh, who is obsessed over excessive and sweet food in a humorous way rather than as a slight on her character?

-- Would John Moody work as a concept?
+- Would John Moody work as a concept (rather than Judy Moody)?
 Is there a male equivalent in children’s literature?
 There are plenty of mischievous boys, but what about ‘moody’ ones, allegorically named as such, because their emotions are such an important part of their character?
 (Johnny Cranky, Sam the Surly etc.?)